hantsy/spring-security-auth0-sample/docs/api.md

 > If you are new to OAuth2 and OIDC, please check the official [OAuth 2 docs](https://oauth.net/2/) and explore [OpenId Connect](https://openid.net/connect/) related specs.
 For impatient users, [this introductory article](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2) from DigitalOcean is a good start point.

 With Spring Security 5, it is easy to set up OAuth2 *Client* and *Resource server* roles in your applications.
 And there is [another incubator project](https://github.com/spring-projects-experimental/spring-authorization-server) which allow you to serve a custom *Authorization server*.
-In a real world application, we can select a mature IDP service to simplify the integration work of multiple authentication approaches, for example, you want to integrate Google accounts, Facebook, Twitter  and custom username/password authentication in your applications.
+In a real world application, I think it is a smart choice  that choosing a mature IDP service to simplify the integration work of multiple authentication services and advanced features, for example, you want to integrate Google accounts, Facebook, Twitter  and custom username/password authentication, ane enable two-phases authencation in your applications.
 [Auth0](https://www.auth0.com) and [Okta](https://www.okta.com) are the leading IDP services in this area, they provide excellent administrative UI and rich SDK of all use case in your applications.
-In the open source world, [Keycloak](https://www.keycloak.org/) is wildly used to host a custom authentication server.
+In the open source world, [Keycloak](https://www.keycloak.org/) is widely used to host a custom authentication server.

 > From the official Okta blog,  Auth0 has joined the Okta family.
 I am a little afraid Auth0 will be disappeared like Stormpath.
 But the Okta guys declared that Auth0 will operate as a standalone brand.